Kunal2878/movinfo/README.md

-# MovInfo - Single Page Movie and Anime Database
+# MovFlix - Single Page Movie and Anime Database

-Welcome to MovInfo, a single-page web application that showcases the top, most popular Foreign English Movies, Indian Movies, Animes, and Manga.
+Welcome to MovFlix, a single-page web application that showcases the top, most popular Foreign English Movies, Indian Movies, Animes, and Manga.
 This project is powered by the TMDb API for movie information and the Anilist API for anime and manga data.
 To enhance the user interface, I've incorporated the DaisyUI Tailwind CSS plugin and Material-UI.
 The project makes use of RESTful API methods to fetch and display movie, anime, and manga details.

 ## Features